businessaiworkgroup/Artemis/README.md

 `rlcard.envs.env.Env()`: the environment with player action of asking for card in prioirty for training the DQN agents

+`rlcard.games.balckjack.game_backup.BlackjackGame()`: the standard game rule with player action of stand and hit

+`rlcard.games.balckjack.game.BlackjackGame()`: the game rule with player action of hit for card in prioirty, hit and stand

 ### Train the agents:
 ```